EcmaTC53/spec/markup/main.md

 The physical network interfaces may be physically built into the microcontroller or a separate peripheral.
 The logical network interfaces are managed by the host.

-Creating an instance of a Network Interface class binds to the host's network interface; it does not initialize the network interface.
-Closing an instance of a Network Interface class unbinds from the host's network interface; it does not uninitialize the network interface.

 There may be multiple simultaneous instances of a Network Interface class, all bound to the same logical network interface.

 See Annex A for the [formal algorithms](#alg-network-interface-class-pattern) of the Network Interface Class Pattern.